joda01/imagec-doc/docs/intro/formats.md

 </br>
 The big tiff file format breaks the the 4 gigabyte size limit in comparison to the normal tiff format.
 </br>
-BigTIFF images are usually split into tiles whereby a typical tile size is `256x256 px`.
+BigTIFF images are usually split into tiles whereby a typical tile size is `512x512 px`.
-When analyzing, ImageC opens `36` tiles at once and analyses one such composite tile after another.
+When analyzing, ImageC opens in this example `64` tiles at once and analyses one such composite tile after another.
 This is necessary because when working with such large images, the entire image cannot be loaded into RAM at once.

 ```{figure} images/tiles.drawio.svg